jeportie/NorminetteRun/README.md

 - Highlights Norminette errors in the buffer.
 - Displays Norminette error messages in the command line when the cursor is on a line with an error.
-- Automatically runs Norminette on text changes.
+- Automatically runs Norminette on buffer writes.
 - Adds a red dot in the gutter for lines with errors.

 ## Installation

+### Using Vundle

+In .vimrc:
+Plugin 'jeportie/NorminetteRun'

 ### Using the Install Script